markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/docsrc/source/index.rst

     `Google style`_ (recommended!), `NumPy style`_ and `classical style`_.

-A full description of the functions and the underlying algorithms can be found in the :ref:`py-modindex`.
+A full description of the functions and the underlying algorithms can be found in the Module reference.

 ..
 TODO: Add a more extensive description here.
 Maybe include photos/images of the OceanPack etc. Mention any pecularities.